Outwood Academy City: Sheffield City Grammar School

 A reporter, writing about the City Grammar School in "Yorkshire Life" magazine, in 1960 commented, "... to me it is one of the city's most interesting schools ... it was co-educational at a time when it was considered revolutionary for the sexes to mingle in class ... there is a solid, down-to-earth atmosphere about it that fits the character of the city, and its pupils have the friendliness and assurance one expects from Sheffield's hard-working, self-respecting citizens ... ".

 CGS continued at the city centre site until 19 February 1964 when the first assembly was held for the 760 pupils at the newly completed, £300,000, Stradbroke Road premises.
 (Sheffield City Council data for 1959/60 had evaluated the cost of the Orchard Lane buildings and furniture, at that time, to be £80,121 14s.
 3d.).

 The City School

-The April 1969, Spring Edition of the Holly Leaf carried an editorial which began with "NOTICE IS HEREBY GIVEN...that the City Council of Sheffield propose to re-organise, from September 1969, the City Grammar School to form a co-educational comprehensive school."
-It continued, regarding the choice of a name for the new institute; "For a time we looked like becoming Bashforth School...good sense and the persistent efforts of the Head-master prevailed, and September will see the creation of City School."
-The editorial finishes; "Good luck, City School."

 In 2007 Ofsted put the school into special measures, but following a June 2008 inspection this decision was rescinded.
 In 2012 the school was again placed into special measures.
 David Lack took over as a temporary headteacher.

-Between 2010 and 2012 as part of the Building Schools for the Future (BSF) programme the original 1964 concrete buildings were largely demolished and the 1969 extension buildings were comprehensively refurbished.
-A new three storey building was constructed by contractors Vinci and located to the immediate east of the original site on fields that were previously used for hockey.
-The site of the 1964 building was converted into a multi-use games area (MUGA) and staff car parking.

-Outwood Academy City

-In January 2014 following a compulsory academy conversion, the City School became part the Outwood Grange Academy Trust and changed its name to Outwood Academy City.